codio/site/source/docs/dashboard/settings/index.html.markdown

 full_width: true
 ---

-Account Settings lets you manage the following
+Account Settings can be accessed from bottom of the dashhoard view or the `Codio>Account` menu item and lets you manage the following

 - [User profile](/docs/dashboard/settings/profile)
 - [Password](/docs/dashboard/settings/password)